InvoxiPlayGames/EricLauncher/README.md

-                              omitting this option will use the default account --noManifest - don't check the local Epic Games Launcher install folder for the manifest. this WILL break certain games from launching, e.g. Fortnite
+                              omitting this option will use the default account --noManifest - don't check the local Epic Games Launcher install folder for the manifest. this WILL break certain games from launching, e.g. Fortnite --stayOpen - keeps EricLauncher open in the background until the game is closed useful for launching through other launchers, e.g. Steam
 ```

 The account ID parameter is only required if you are using multiple accounts.
 Omitting this value will use (or save) a default account.